section-engineering-education/engineering-education/content/articles/laravel-8-collections/index.md

 published: true
 url: /laravel-8-collections/
 title: Understanding Laravel 8 Collections
 description: This tutorial will guide the reader on how to retrieve and manipulate data using Laravel collections.
+We will build a simple project to showcase the full power of this component.
 author: odongo-albert
-date: 2021-08-25T00:00:00-06:00
+date: 2021-08-09T00:00:00-06:00
 topics: []
 excerpt_separator: <!--more-->
 images: